boskiv/go-open-registry/Readme.md

 * `docker-compose up -d -f compose/minio.yaml`
 * `open http://localhost:9000` for Minio and login with `minio` as user and `minio123` as password.
-* create a bucket named `crates`
+* bucket `crates` will be created automatically
-* `open http://localhost:3000` for Gitea and create an account and repository.
+* `open http://localhost:3000` for Gogs and create an account and repository.
 * put config.json file to the repository
 * `use http://localhost:8000` to Configure cargo